Real ale and craft beer in Sheffield has been surging in popularity like the frothy head of overzealously poured pint in recent years.

 Where to drink: Kollective Kitchen at Site Gallery, Walkley Beer Co, Jabbarwocky, or at the brewery itself.
 Make a day of it by following the Five Weirs Walk or the Sheffield and Tinsley Canal Walk to the site, and round it off with an excellent pizza from nearby La Piazza (the brewery will often let you bring food to eat there)

 It’s not uncommon to hear people eulogising about Belgian Blue or Farmer’s Blonde at a bar and it’s easy to see why.
 Situated in the village of the same name, on the edge of the Peaks, Bradfield does numerous seasonal ales, including a caffe mocha bitter for winter.

 Where to drink: down the road from the brewery, the Nags Head Inn serves perhaps the freshest and cheapest pint of Farmers' Ales.
 The brewery also runs the traditional Wharncliffe Arms and, in Deepcar, King and Miller.
 Their beers tend to be on the bar at Porter Cottage too

 True North Brew Co.

-A brewery established by the same team behind the Forum on Devonshire Street, this relative newcomer to the ale scene is found across Sheffield in the venues's much-loved family of pubs and bars.
-Most of True North's popular beers are named after local rivers, so you’ll find Loxley Pale, Don IPA and Sheaf Blonde.
+A brewery established by the same team behind the Forum on Devonshire Street, True North's beers can found across Sheffield in the venues's much-loved family of pubs and bars.
 If gin's more your thing, they also make Sheffield Dry Gin – the first gin to be distilled and bottled in the city in over a century.